The Perfect 3 Days on Maui Itinerary for Your First Visit

 The Ultimate 3 Day Maui Itinerary and Map

 Plan your 3 days in Maui with this detailed itinerary and map.
-We’ve included the best things to do on your first trip to the island.
+I’ve included the best things to do on your first trip to the island.
 Click on the map below to open a Google Map that you can save and use while planning your trip to Maui.

 Day 1 — South Maui Beach Hopping